RanitManik/README-guide/README.md

 ## License

-This repository and its contents are licensed under the [Creative Commons Attribution 4.0 International License](LICENSE..md).
+This repository and its contents are licensed under the [Unlicense](LICENSE.md).
+Feel free to use it without attribution.

 ---